 Take especial care when travelling in Panama at night, on or off the beaten path.
 And ideally, don’t travel alone after dark.

-Boquete Mountain Trails Panama – You may also like:
+If you enjoyed Boquete Mountain Trails, check out our Panama Roundtrip.
+You may also like: